United Ireland: Two jurisdictions

+In 1956 Irelands Taoiseach (or Prime Minister) John A. Costello tasked the Department of External Affairs with preparing a document that summarized Irish policy on partition.
+The document advocated for efforts to win over moderate Unionists in Northern Ireland but stated bluntly that "We are no nearer to success than in 1923."

 Between 1956 and 1962, the IRA engaged in a border campaign against British Army and Royal Ulster Constabulary outposts with the aim of ending British rule in Northern Ireland.
 This coincided with brief electoral success of Sinn Féin, which won four seats at the 1957 Irish general election.
 This was its first electoral success since 1927, and it did not win seats in the Republic of Ireland again until 1997.
 The border campaign was entirely unsuccessful in its aims.
 In 1957, Prime Minister Harold Macmillan wrote that "I do not think that a United Ireland - with de Valera as a kind of Irish Nehru would do us much good.
 Let us stand by our friends."